CrescentRR/GoARacle/README.md

 -Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+10/12/20 (v1.4.1): Fixed an issue where the popout window would not be able to be shared via window capture.
+Added a label to the popout window's hints to say what hint it is.

 10/8/20 (v1.4.0): Wow, a whole month!
 Added the "Popout" button, where you can get an automatically updating report tab that shows the most recently updated report!
 Might work on making a header-less version of it so make it blend into stream layouts better.
 Also fixed a bug where those pesky boxes popped up when changing your world in "Mark Off".